aschneiderman/mixed-reality-tools/README.md

 - [Unity](https://github.com/aschneiderman/mixed-reality-tools/#unity)
 - [Miscellaneous](https://github.com/aschneiderman/mixed-reality-tools/#miscellaneous-tools) tools

-As you begin to learn about AR/VR development, write down a few notes about your experience:
+As you begin to learn about AR/VR development, write up a few notes about your experience:

 - What was easy to learn, what was hard?
 - Once you learn the basics, what insights, metaphors, etc. did you learn along the way that you wish you'd had at the beginning?